 San Jose Online Orientation

-The Student Services Staff would like to welcome you to Western Seminary.
+The Student Services Staff would like to welcome you to Western Seminary!
 We are delighted that you have chosen us for your educational and ministerial pursuits.
-As a student at Western Seminary, you will receive the highest quality theological education available.
-Our faculty members desire to personally invest in your life; to serve you with their expertise and wisdom in their respective fields.
+As a student at Western Seminary, you will receive the highest quality of theological education available.
+Our faculty members desire to personally invest in your life and to serve you with their expertise and wisdom in their respective fields.

 It is vital to your success as a student that you keep in frequent contact with your academic advisor.
 Therefore, once you are admitted to Western Seminary and are considering which courses to take first, please contact your academic advisor (assigned to you in your admission letter) to set up an appointment.
 He or she will be extremely helpful in guiding you through the courseload that would be best for you in light of your family, work, and ministry commitments.
 Your advisor will also help you with course selection, informing you of the recommended sequence of courses for your particular degree program.

 Before beginning your training or within the first two months, you will need to meet with your advisor to map out your plan for graduation.
 We call it your Graduation Plan for Success (Grad Plan); it is simply a roadmap that shows what you are taking and when.
 Don't worry if you aren't sure; almost every student changes this plan at least once during their tenure.
 Sometimes this is because life happens and other times it is because you find an elective you really want to take.

 The key questions your advisor will ask are: